qadratic/qadratic/README.md

 - ⚡ Fun fact: ...
 -->

-I am a full stack developer currently pursuing a BTech degree in computer science from Chitkara University, India.
-I usually make large scale javascript applications from scratch.
+I am a full stack developer having an Engineering degree in computer science from Chitkara University, India.
+I usually make large scale web applications from scratch.

 I love building things.
 While my profession is building web services, I also have keen interest in hardware and native technologies.
 I have worked with C, C++ and Java programming languages in the past.
-I prefer JavaScript for building big and complex projects because of ever evolving programming patterns and refactoring techniques plus increasing number of open source frameworks built with it.
+However, I prefer JavaScript for building big and complex projects because of ever evolving programming patterns and ever-increasing number of open source frameworks built with it.

 While hard engineering problems are often fun to tackle, I'm most attracted to solving real customer problems with business justification.